RahafAlharbi4/my-projects1/README.md

 ## 🏆 Hackathon

-Participated in the Data Innovation Hackathon (SDAIA × GASTAT), focused on building data-driven solutions using real-world datasets.
+Participated in the Data Innovation Hackathon organized by SDAIA and the General Authority for Statistics (SDAIA × GASTAT), focused on building data-driven solutions using real-world datasets.

 - **GigScope (Signal X Team)**
   👉 (https://github.com/RahafAlharbi4/SignalX-Hackathon-Project)